bentoml/BentoML/docs/source/guides/grpc.rst

       :sync: java

       :bdg-info:`Requirements:` Make sure to have `JDK>=7 <https://jdk.java.net/>`_ and follow the :github:`instructions <grpc/grpc-java/tree/master/compiler>` to install ``protoc`` plugin for gRPC Java.

-      Additionally, you will need to also have :github:`gRPC and protobuf <grpc/grpc-java>` available locally.
+      Additionally, you will need to also have :github:`gRPC Java <grpc/grpc-java>` and :github:`protocolbuffers/protobuf` available locally.

       We will create our Java client in the directory ``~/workspace/iris_java_client/``: